liris-legal/ldm-mvp/SETUP.md

 DB_PASSWORD=docker
 ```

-- Add more necessary configs for Cognito and AWS to `.env`
+- Add more necessary configs for AWS Cognito and AWS S3 to `.env`

 ```
 (Ask @Thai for the content.